appsbymike/restaurant-delivery/README.md

 After that, make sure you configure Tomcat to work with your IDE and assign the Tomcat Runtime v9.0 to this project.

-At the point, you should be good to go!
+At that point, you should be good to go!

 >should